What the Equine Disease Research Funding Scheme 2020 is

 How to qualify

-The research organisation must publish on the internet information on the research to be funded under the scheme, with details of the research goal, before starting research.
+The research organisation must submit when applying detailed information on the research to be funded under the scheme, with details of the research goal, before starting research.
 The application must include an approximate date of the expected results and their place of publication on the internet.

 Publicly available results